Weespersluis: green and water-rich residential development

 Natural, green elements also comprise an important part of Weespersluis’s identity.
 Three parks will be created and more than 100 hectares will form a nature reserve featuring brush and forest areas as well as nature-friendly riverbanks.

 In the past the Bloemendaler Polder was an important natural location in the Vecht catchment area.
 Trees that are thousands of years old – known as bog oaks – are regularly found during excavations.
 Research by the Cultural Heritage Agency has shown that these bog oaks were part of a primeval forest.

 Impact in transitions

 In the residential area itself more and more measures are being taken to stimulate biodiversity.
-An example of this is the installation of boxes in the facades of houses for bats, house sparrows and swifts; but a rich level of biodiversity is also expected in the city parks.
-Besides ample greenery, Weespersluis will also have lots of water, including a large central body of water with flexible water level management.
-These design elements contribute to the climate-robust character of the plan.
+One example is the presence of boxes in house facades for bats, house sparrows and swifts.
+A rich level of biodiversity is also expected in the parks.
+As well as ample greenery, Weespersluis will also feature a lot of water.
+A large central body of water will be present with flexible water level management.
+These design elements contribute to the climate-robust nature of the plan.

 The ambitions for the residential area have been worked out in broad terms, including an intricate network for bicycle and pedestrian traffic.
 A number of steps are still required before a feasible and practicable development of this design can be implemented.